 Other Activities In A Yorkie Poo’s Grooming Routine Include:

 - Hair trims every 4-8 weeks: Yorkie Poos can grow out their hair very quickly, so it’s especially important to stay on top of their haircuts.
 Even if you prefer a longer haircut on your Yorkipoo, make sure the hair around their eyes is trimmed and won’t obstruct their vision.
 See also: How to Groom a Doodle At Home: Online Course

 - Bathing every 4-8 weeks (or when your pup gets smelly or very dirty): Some pups require more or less frequent bathing.
 For instance, washing a Yorkie Poo too often can cause skin irritation and dryness.
 We recommend specially formulated dog shampoos that are safe to use on that delicate Yorkie Poo skin.
 See also: How To Bathe A Dog: Ultimate Guide To Bathing Doodles

 - Nail trims every 1-2 weeks: Overgrown nails can cause a Yorkipoo a great deal of pain and ultimately lead to injury, infections, and even joint problems.
 See also: How To Trim Dog Nails: Ultimate Guide!

-- Ear cleaning after every swim and bathtime: Like other Doodles, Yorkie Poos have big floppy ears that can restrict proper airflow.
+- Ear cleaning after every swim and bath time: Like other Doodles, Yorkie Poos have big floppy ears that can restrict proper airflow.
 As a result, bacteria starts to spread and cause ear infections.
 In addition to cleaning the ears, make sure you thoroughly dry their ears afterwards.
-See also: Dog Ear Infection Symptoms, Treatments, And Prevention In Doodles.
+See also: Best Dog Ear Cleaner: Vet-Approved Products

 - Brushing the teeth daily or a few times a week: An important step to avoid smelly kisses and dental problems.
 See also: How To Brush Your Dog’s Teeth At Home